pytroll/pygac/doc/source/methods.rst

 adjust existing Lat-Lon information.
 Here, Pygac makes use of `PyOrbital`_ package.
 Pygac interpolates the clock offset and adjusts the nominal scan times to the actual scan times.
-Since the geolocation was computed using the nominal scan times, Pygacinterpolates the latitudes and longitudes to the actual scan times using spherical linear interpolation, aka slerp.
+Since the geolocation was computed using the nominal scan times, Pygac interpolates the latitudes and longitudes to the actual scan times using spherical linear interpolation, aka slerp.
 However, in the case of a clock drift error greater than the scan rate of the dataset, the latitude and longitude for each pixel of the scan lines that cannot have